PecheKeen/Practice/README.md

 # Practice
-Collection of Small Projects for learning purposes
+Collection of small projects for learning purposes